ucsc/ucsc-content-blocks/README.md

 Activate this plugin in your development environment.
 If the new block was enqueued propperly, you'll be able to chose the newly created "Hello World" block in the block editor of a WordPress Page or Post.

-Once you've verified it was built and enqueued properly, you may develop the new block.
+Once you've verified it was built and enqueued properly, configure the `build` and `start` scripts for your new block.

 ### Add build and start scripts for new block